muammar/mkchromecast/nodejs/README.md

 ./recompile_node.sh
 ```

-This will install everything in `mkchromecast/nodejs/node-0.10.38`.
+This will install the package at `mkchromecast/nodejs/node-0.10.38`.